derf/dfatool/README.md

 Code Style
 ---

-Please do not commit code with significant PEP8 violations.
-It's best to check this with a pre-commit hook:
+Please only commit blackened code.
+It's best to check this with a pre-commit
+hook:

 ```
 #!/bin/sh